Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Likewise, if you happen to be the one sitting close to the driver, offer the same courtesy to passengers at the far end by passing along their fare to the driver.

-When you're about 5-10 meters away from your stop, locals will say, "Para po!"
-(Please stop), to notify the driver to slow down and stop at the nearest unloading station.
+When you're about 5 to 10 meters away from your stop, locals will say, "Para po!"
+(Please stop) to notify the driver to slow down and stop at the nearest unloading station

 Baguio Jeepney Routes and Stops

 Scout Barrio Route - To get to Camp John Hay, go to the Bakakeng terminal on the east side of Burnham Park along Perfecto Street.
 The walk from Burnham Park to this terminal will only take 3 minutes.
-Hop on a jeepney with a signage that says Scout Barrio, and asked to be dropped off at the gate to Camp John Hay.
+Hop on a jeepney with signage that says Scout Barrio and ask to be dropped off at the gate to Camp John Hay.

 Pacdal Route - Jeepneys with a Pacdal sign can take you to the Baguio Botanical Garden.
 You can catch the Pacdal jeepney at the Pacdal-Liteng Terminal at Lakandula Street.
 This terminal is just 3-5 minutes from Session Road.

-You can find both jeepneys at the Guisad Jeepney Terminal along Kayang Street, near the Baguio Public Market.
-The terminal is 7 minutes away from Burnham Park on foot, and 3-5 minutes from Session Road.
+Both jeepneys are available at the Guisad Jeepney Terminal along Kayang Street, near the Baguio Public Market.
+The terminal is 7 minutes away from Burnham Park on foot and 3-5 minutes from Session Road.

 Look for the jeepney heading to La Trinidad via Bokawkan.
 You can also opt to go to the La Trinidad Jeepney Terminal along Magsaysay Ave, which is an 11-minute walk from Burnham Park.